70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 The Sforza Castle in Milan, Italy

-The Castello Sforzesco is a grand castle located in the heart of Milan.
-It was built in the 15th century and served as the residence of the Sforza family, one of the most powerful ruling families of Renaissance Italy.
+The Castello Sforzesco is a grand castle in the heart of Milan.
+Built in the 15th century, it was the residence of the Sforza family, one of the most powerful ruling families of Renaissance Italy.

 The Castello Sforzesco represents Milan’s rich history and cultural heritage, showcasing the city’s grandeur and elegance during the Renaissance period.